Levedi: In De administrando imperio

 Constantine notes that the Hungarians raised Árpád on the shield in the manner of the Khazars.
 Indeed, the historical social structure of the Hungarians was of Turkic origin.
 The Hungarian language is abundant in words of Turkic origin, and the Hungarians do have some Turkic genetic and cultural influence.
 However, they are not a Turkic people.
-On the other hand, as expressed by Constantine, they lived among the Khazars, fighting in all their wars, and the first among them, Levedi, was given a Khazar princess in marriage.
+On the other hand, as expressed by Constantine, they lived among the Khazars, fighting in all their wars, and the first among them, Levedi, was given a Khazar noble lady in marriage.